 And if I’m being completely honest, we live in Florida now, and it’s basically bathing suit season all year round.
 So, I was extra motivated to get rid of some rolls.
 The dinner rolls AND the chubby thigh rolls!

-So, this past year and a half we have learned how to eat better, how to hydrate more often, how to exercise regularly, and how to plan healthy dinners, like these Healthy Stuffed Peppers.
+So, this past year and a half we have learned how to eat better, how to hydrate more often, how to exercise regularly, and how to plan more healthy dinners, like these Healthy Stuffed Peppers and these Low Carb Fish Taco Bowls.

-Trust me, that last one is my nemesis.
+Trust me, making healthy meals is my nemesis.

 I would much rather be in the kitchen baking cake, cookies, muffins, donuts, cheesecake, cupcakes, or brownies.
 Basically anything that is NOT dinner related or lean and green.